henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 # Looking to the future

-[Tempo](https://github.com/henryw374/tempo) is my work-in-progress attempt to make a date-time API with the common parts of java.time and the new Temporal platform API for Javascript (to be available in browsers in sometime soon, possibly this year).
+[Tempo](https://github.com/henryw374/tempo) is my work-in-progress attempt to make a date-time API with the common parts of java.time and the new platform API for Javascript called `Temporal` (to be available in browsers sometime soon, possibly this year).

 The fact that Temporal is a platform API is the big reason of course.